GavinDuan513/hw2-solution/expense_tracker/README.md

 # New Functionality

-## Transaction Select and Remove
+## Transaction Remove (Simple Undo)
 User could select the row they want to remove and then click on the remove button on top to remove the transaction.
+This is the undo function asked by the assignment.
+Test on Undo Allowed and
+Undo Disallowed are designed for this functionality.

-## Transaction Undo
+## Transaction Undo (Complex Undo)
-The Undo button will be available after user add/remove transaction from the table.
+We implement the undo as the Undo button will be available after user add/remove transaction from the table.
 Everytime user click the undo button, the last add/remove action will be reverted.